Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Local Electricity Markets introduces the fundamental characteristics, needs, and resource constraints shaping the design and implementation of local electricity markets, and addresses proposed local market models and lessons from their limited implementation.
-The book discusses decision and informatics tools considered important in the implementation of local electricity markets.
-It features a review of management and trading platforms, including commercially available tools.
-Aspects of local electricity market infrastructure are identified and discussed, including physical and software infrastructure, regulatory frameworks available for local electricity market development internationally, and barriers and opportunities for local electricity markets in the future.
+Local Electricity Markets introduces the fundamental characteristics, needs, and constraints shaping the design and implementation of local electricity markets.
+It addresses current proposed local market models and lessons from their limited practical implementation.
+The work discusses relevant decision and informatics tools considered important in the implementation of local electricity markets.
+It also includes a review on management and trading platforms, including commercially available tools.
+Aspects of local electricity market infrastructure are identified and discussed, including physical and software infrastructure.
+It discusses the current regulatory frameworks available for local electricity market development internationally.
+The work concludes with a discussion of barriers and opportunities for local electricity markets in the future.

-- Delineates key components shaping the design and implementation of local energy market structure
+• Delineates key components shaping the design and implementation of local electricity market structure.

 Academics, researchers and students in the power and energy domain (in particular those working in the fields of electricity markets, smart grid and microgrid).
 Power and energy systems designers, planners, operators and consultants.
 Practicing engineers.
 Software developers (service providers).
 International organisations (e.g. International Energy Agency).
 Government scientists and analysts (developed and developing countries).
 Government policymakers (developed and developing countries).
 Distribution network utilities